killown/gnome-timer/README.md

 # Help
 # Calendar Events

-Calendar events may be used to refer to one or more points in time in a single expression.
-They form a superset of the absolute timestamps explained above:
+- Calendar events may be used to refer to one or more points in time in a single expression.
+They form a superset of the absolute timestamps.

-    Thu,Fri 2012-*-1,5 11:12:13
+      Thu,Fri 2017-*-1,5 11:12:13
 The above refers to 11:12:13 of the first or fifth day of any month of the year 2012, but only if that day is a Thursday or Friday.

-The weekday specification is optional.
+- The weekday specification is optional.
 If specified, it should consist of one or more English language weekday names, either in the abbreviated (Wed) or non-abbreviated (Wednesday) form (case does not matter), separated by commas.
 Specifying two weekdays separated by ".." refers to a range of continuous weekdays. "," and ".." may be combined freely.

-In the date and time specifications, any component may be specified as "*" in which case any value will match.
+- In the date and time specifications, any component may be specified as "*" in which case any value will match.
 Alternatively, each component can be specified as a list of values separated by commas.
 Values may be suffixed with "/" and a repetition value, which indicates that the value itself and the value plus all multiples of the repetition value are matched.
 Two values separated by ".." may be used to indicate a range of values; ranges may also be followed with "/" and a repetition value.

-A date specification may use "~" to indicate the last day(s) in a month.
+- A date specification may use "~" to indicate the last day(s) in a month.
 For example, "*-02~03" means "the third last day in February," and "Mon *-05~07/1" means "the last Monday in May."

-The seconds component may contain decimal fractions both in the value and the repetition.
+- The seconds component may contain decimal fractions both in the value and the repetition.
 All fractions are rounded to 6 decimal places.

-Either time or date specification may be omitted, in which case the current day and 00:00:00 is implied, respectively.
+- Either time or date specification may be omitted, in which case the current day and 00:00:00 is implied, respectively.
 If the second component is not specified, ":00" is assumed.

-A timezone specification is not expected, unless it is given as the literal string "UTC", or the local timezone, similar to the supported syntax of timestamps (see above).
+- A timezone specification is not expected, unless it is given as the literal string "UTC", or the local timezone, similar to the supported syntax of timestamps (see above).
 Non-local timezones except for UTC are not supported.

 # The special expressions
     "minutely", "hourly", "daily", "monthly", "weekly", "yearly", "quarterly", "semiannually" which refer to "*-*-* *:*:00", "*-*-* *:00:00", "*-*-* 00:00:00", "*-*-01 00:00:00", "Mon *-*-* 00:00:00", "*-01-01 00:00:00", "*-01,04,07,10-01 00:00:00" and "*-01,07-01 00:00:00", respectively.

- # Examples for valid timestamps and their normalized form
+ # Examples for valid timestamps and their normalized form:

     Sat,Thu,Mon..Wed,Sat..Sun → Mon..Thu,Sat,Sun *-*-* 00:00:00
     Mon,Sun 12-*-* 2,1:23 → Mon,Sun 2012-*-* 01,02:23:00